Mushroom Agnolotti & Green Beans in Creamy Walnut Sauce is an easy meatless meal great anytime.

 - 1 bag of BirdsEye Steamfresh Premium Selects whole green beans

-- 1 tsp jarred vegetable or chicken stock base
+- 1 teaspoon jarred vegetable or chicken stock base

 - pinch of nutmeg